Community Town Halls Unveil Initial Design Concepts for Sarasota Performing Arts Center

 Meet the Minds Behind the Designs: ‘Ask Our Architects’ with Renzo Piano Building Workshop and Sweet Sparkman Architects

-Sarasota, Florida – August 28, 2024 – The Sarasota Performing Arts Foundation is pleased to invite the community to attend one of two town halls on Wednesday, September 18, when exciting updates for the vision of the new Sarasota Performing Arts Center will be revealed.
-The Renzo Piano Building Workshop (RPBW) design team will share their initial design concepts, offering a glimpse of what’s to come.
-During the event, attendees will get a first look at the latest ideas for the activities and spaces in this new state-of-the-art center.
+The Sarasota Performing Arts Foundation invited the community to attend one of two town halls on Wednesday, September 18, when exciting updates for the vision of the new Sarasota Performing Arts Center were revealed.
+The Renzo Piano Building Workshop (RPBW) design team shared their initial design concepts, offering a glimpse of what’s to come.
+During the event, attendees got a first look at the latest ideas for the activities and spaces in this new state-of-the-art center.

-“These gatherings will not only inform the community, but also spark meaningful conversations and inspire everyone to dream with us about the future of the arts in Sarasota,” said Tania Castroverde Moskalenko, CEO of Sarasota Performing Arts Foundation.
+“These gatherings were created not just to inform the community, but also to spark meaningful conversations and inspire everyone to dream with us about the future of the arts in Sarasota,” said Tania Castroverde Moskalenko, CEO of Sarasota Performing Arts Foundation.
 “Through collaboration and creativity, we aim to build a vibrant performing arts center that reflects the diverse spirit of our community.”

 About The Sarasota Performing Arts Foundation